vanzonr/catsub/README.md

    - Substitution happens only once per variable, i.e., substituted values do not undergo subsequent substitutions.

-   - When a variable has been given several values to substitute ad the variable occurs in a substring of a word in the template, that word get repeated.
+   - When a variable has been given several values to substitute and the variable occurs in a substring of a word in the template, that word gets repeated.
 E.g. "echo un%X | catsub %X kind tidy" gives "unkind untidy"

    - Substitution happens combinatorically within a word.
 E.g. a word